Skip to main content

 A participatory wellness program is the most straightforward type.
 These programs reward you for taking part in a health-related activity.
 This could include attending a seminar on nutrition, completing a health risk assessment (HRA) questionnaire, or joining a gym.
 The key feature is that the reward is contingent only on participation.

 It does not depend on achieving any specific health outcome.
-For these programs, the are not explicitly limited by a percentage cap under the Health Insurance Portability and Accountability Act (HIPAA), though they must still be offered to all similarly situated individuals.
+For these programs, the financial incentives are not explicitly limited by a percentage cap under the Health Insurance Portability and Accountability Act (HIPAA), though they must still be offered to all similarly situated individuals.

 A health-contingent wellness program introduces a layer of complexity.
 These programs require you to meet a specific health standard to earn a reward.
 They are further divided into two subcategories.
 An activity-only program requires you to perform a health-related activity, such as walking a certain number of steps per week.